SISheogorath/varnish-alpine-docker/README.md

 ## Notice

-This Container was build from a modified version of [thiagofigueiro/varnish-alpine-docker/](https://hub.docker.com/r/thiagofigueiro/varnish-alpine-docker/)
+This Image was build from a modified version of [thiagofigueiro/varnish-alpine-docker](https://hub.docker.com/r/thiagofigueiro/varnish-alpine-docker/).
+Many thanks for your work!